 The Division 2 picks up from The Division 1's viral apocalypse, moving ahead to summertime in a new city: Washington, DC.
 The Division 2 will see new skills, weapons, enemies, and—for the first time—raids.
 We've studied the footage, played it for ourselves, and bugged Ubisoft with every question we could think of.

 Here's everything we know so far about The Division 2.

 What's The Division 2 release date?

-A beta for The Division 2 will take place from February 7 to February 10.
-Those who preorder the game will be able to participate, but others may have a chance to get in "as space allows" by registering here to sign up for the Division 2 beta.
+Meanwhile, a private beta for The Division 2 took place from February 7 to February 10.
+Those who preordered the game were able to participate, but others had a chance to get in by registering here to sign up for the Division 2 beta.